LycheeOrg/LycheeOrg.github.io/docs/advanced-setups.md

 See their pricing [here](https://www.alwaysdata.com/en/).

+### With Kubernetes (Free)

+You can use a Community maintained Helmchart to deploy Lychee into your Kubernetes Cluster.

+Have a look at the [Repository](https://github.com/breuerfelix/lychee-helmchart) for installation instructions.

+Feel free to open an [Issue](https://github.com/breuerfelix/lychee-helmchart/issues) if you need help.

 ## Implementing Object Storage

 An S3-compatible object storage solution is designed to store, manage, and access unstructured data in the cloud.